MisaOguraBH/CV/README.md

 #### + Turned developer
 Then in coding, I re-discovered an ideal place to explore my curiosity and creativity.
 I have found few things to date that provide this degree of freedom and satisfaction coding offers.

-Recently, I created [Japanesify](https://github.com/rachelsmithcode/nodeboard.git) as part of a group project week at Makers Academy.
+Recently, I created [Japanesify](https://japanesify.herokuapp.com/) as part of a group project week at Makers Academy.
 It is an [open-source](https://github.com/MisaOgura/japanesify.git) web application that converts names into Japanese characters.
 It has become popular within the organisation and many started to use their Japanese names in internal messaging channels.
 Even such a small change in people's lives brought me a tremendous joy!

 #### + What's next ?
 I am currently looking for a role that will allow me to further grow as a changemaker.
 I thrive in an environment where I will be constantly challenged to push boundaries of my knowledge and skills.
 My particular interests are in creating multi-platform software that :
 + is easy and fun to navigate
-+ satisfies users’ needs and curiosities.
++ satisfies users’ needs and curiosities

 [Back to top](#user-content-top)